Chaste/Chaste.github.io/site/content/docs/user-tutorials/_index.md

 ```bash
 echo $CHASTE_TEST_OUTPUT
 ```
-in a terminal and it will return either a directory path or nothing -- in which case look in `/tmp/${USER}/testoutput`.
+in a terminal and it will return either a directory path or nothing -- in which case look in the subdirectory `testoutput` of the build directory.

 ---